emptymonkey/drinkme/README.md

 # drinkme

 _drinkme_ is a shellcode test harness.
 It reads shellcode from stdin and executes it.
-This allows a pentester to quickly test their payload before deployment to ensure its stability.
+This allows pentesters to quickly test their payloads before deployment.

 Your mileage may vary!